Melba Moore: Personal life

 Moore has been married once and has a daughter.
 Moore was engaged in a four-year relationship with television star Clifton Davis during the early 1970s.
 Davis later admitted that the relationship failed due to his drug abuse and mistreatment of Moore.
 In September 1974, Moore married record manager and business promoter Charles Huggins.
 Moore and Huggins divorced after 17 years of marriage in 1991.
-In 1999, Huggins filed suit against Moore claiming that she had publicly defamed him by stating that he abused her economically.
+In 1999, Huggins filed suit against Moore, claiming that she had publicly defamed him by stating that he abused her economically.

 Moore has described herself as a "born-again Catholic".

-Awards
+Accolades

-In addition to her Tony Award, Moore's music career brought additional accolades.
-She was nominated for a Grammy Award in 1971 for 'Best New Artist'.
-In 1976, she earned another Grammy nomination for Best Rhythm & Blues Vocal Performance - Female for the song "Lean on Me",.
-Moore was also nominated for Best Female Rock Vocal Performance in 1986 for "Read My Lips".
-Moore is also the 2012 Recipient of the Atlanta Black Theatre Festival Theatre Legend Award.
-Moore was inducted into the Official Rhythm & Blues Music Hall of Fame on October 4, 2015, in Detroit.
+In addition to her 1970 Tony Award for Best Performance by a Featured Actress in a Musical for her portrayal of Lutiebelle in Purlie, Moore's music career brought additional accolades.
+She was nominated for a Grammy Award in 1971 for Best New Artist.
+In 1976, she earned another Grammy nomination for Best Rhythm & Blues Vocal Performance - Female for the song "Lean on Me".
+Moore was nominated again for Best Female Rock Vocal Performance in 1986 for "Read My Lips".

-Moore received the 2015 Sandy Hosey Lifetime Achievement Award during the Artists Music Guild's 2015 AMG Heritage Awards broadcast held on November 14, 2015 in North Carolina.
+Moore was the 2012 Recipient of the Atlanta Black Theatre Festival Theatre Legend Award.
+She was inducted into the National Rhythm & Blues Hall of Fame on October 4, 2015, in Detroit.
+Moore received the 2015 Sandy Hosey Lifetime Achievement Award during the Artists Music Guild's 2015 AMG Heritage Awards broadcast held on November 14, 2015, in North Carolina.

+On August 10, 2023, Moore received a star on the Hollywood Walk of Fame within the Live Theatre/Live Performance category.